dahvreinhart/perspective/README.md

 Thanks for reviewing this code! 😊

-I adapted the boiler plate provided and refactored it into a NestJS application.
-I really like this framework because it has great out-of-the-box features for a lot of really important application functionality.
-I tried to focus on making the application robust, clean and extensible.
-One of my goals was for the next dev(s) who look at the code to be able to understand, maintain and expand it easily.
+I adapted the ExpressJS-focused boiler plate which was provided and refactored it into a NestJS application.
+I really like this framework because it has great support for a lot of important application functionality.
+I tried to focus on making the application robust, clean, extensible and scalable.
+One of the goals was for the next dev(s) who look at the code to be able to understand, maintain and expand it easily.

 This web application has some cool features:
 - Full dependancy injection with class-based controllers and services